learnscripture/learnscripture.net/docs/architecture.rst

   can be viewed at http://learnscripture.net/stats/?requests&full_accounts although this hasn't always been working.

 * ESV API for getting ESV text.
-This is not used in practice now, since the entire text is cached in our database, but we could empty the 'text' column and our code would use the service to fill it back up as and when it is needed.
+We obey the ESV license which requires us to cache only a limited number of verses in the local database.
   The presence of the whole text, however, is needed for the word suggestions feature.

   Also, the ESV API is used for searching the ESV.